nimble-dev/nimbleHMC/joss/paper/paper.md

 [\emph{e.g.}, @lebreton1992modeling; @turek2016efficient].
 Modelling includes both continuous parameters to undergo HMC sampling and discrete parameters that cannot be sampled via HMC.
-We are not aware of other software that supports this combination other than `nimbleHMC`.

 Individual birds are captured, tagged, and potentially recaptured on subsequent sighting occasions.
 Data is a $294 \times 7$